djhshih/exercise-python/README.md

-Using the [reference sequence][ref-aa-gaps] file from [IMGT][imgt], implement code to extract the CDR1 and CDR2 amino acid sequences from each T cell receptor V segment allele from human (Homo sapiens).
+Using the [reference sequence][ref-aa-gaps] file from [IMGT][imgt], implement code to extract the CDR1 and CDR2 amino acid sequences from each allele of the TR V domain (TRAV and TRBV) from humans (Homo sapiens).

 The reference file is in [FASTA][fasta] format.